 Find out more about the Toyota Highlander Hybrid

-The Toyota Highlander is a large, seven-seat SUV that sits above the RAV4 in size, and is only offered as a hybrid.
-You’d be forgiven for having never heard of a Toyota Highlander, as this is the first time the model has been sold here.
+The Toyota Highlander is a large, seven-seat SUV that sits above the company’s RAV4 in size and is only offered as a hybrid.
+You’d be forgiven for having never heard of a Toyota Highlander, as this is the first time the model has been sold in the UK.
 It’s hugely popular in the US, however, where millions of the things have been sold over the past two decades.

 Like Halloween, fast food and large fridge freezers, many things made popular in America have also become popular in Europe.
 But cars aimed at the States quite often flop over here.
 Thankfully, though, the Highlander is a worthy new addition to Toyota’s UK range.

 The Highlander is aimed at big, seven-seat SUV alternatives such as the Kia Sorento and Hyundai Santa Fe.
 But it’s also priced to compete with basic versions of the Audi Q7 and Land Rover Discovery.
 The latter offer posher badges, but they can’t match the Highlander’s long list of standard equipment.

 If you expected the Toyota Highlander to have the same angular, creased look as the smaller RAV4, you’ll either be disappointed or relieved (depending on your view).
 It’s much more conventional-looking.
 In fact, it looks a little bit bland next to the more distinctive Kia Sorento.

 The same applies to the cabin, which is clearly more about function than beauty.
 That’s no bad thing, however, especially in a family SUV: everything feels built to last, although some plastics don’t feel or look as nice as they should for the price.
 At least there’s some plush soft-touch trim dotted about the place to improve things.